gabridome/docs/c-lightning_with_postgresql_reliability.md

 #### Create a [replication slot]:

-Replication slots ensures WAL records are not deleted on the master before any relevant standby server has received them.
+Replication slots ensures WAL records are not deleted on the primary before any relevant standby server has received them.
 Make sure the sql server is running and create the slot as follows:

 ```bash
 sudo -i -u postgres